 First Communion year is a unique and busy year both for the children and their parents.
 Hours of preparation (and a few stressful moments too!) go into the special day both at school and at home.
 Whether you are embarking on the First Communion journey or are an old hand, see if you can identify with our 30 Reasons to know you’re the Mum (or Dad) to a First Communion Child!
-This article is in association with Marks and Spencer Ireland.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.